GLOBAL MARKETS-World stocks pause at record peak as markets assess U.S.-China deal

 Other currencies have mostly muted reaction to the trade deal.
 Against the yen the dollar traded at 109.93 yen, below its near eight-month peak of 110.22 set on Tuesday.

-The euro stood at $1.1152, extending its recovery from a low of $1.10855 hit last Friday.
-Oil prices edged back after touching a six-week trough the previous day on data showing big increases in U.S. refined products.
+The euro stood at $1.1151, extending its recovery from a low of $1.10855 hit last Friday.
+Oil prices edged back after touching a six-week trough the previous day on data showing big increases in U.S. refined products and hopes for more Chinese purchases of U.S. oil and gas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)